wp-plugins/app-store-assistant/readme.txt

 7. The Search Screen

 == Changelog ==

+= 5.6 =
+* Added: Widget to show Apps
+* Added: Lightbox for display of Screenshots
+* Added: Cacheing of Amazon Product data and images
+* Added: Sends Thumbnail to Themes that request it (handy for related posts)
+* Added: option to show thumbnail as app icon or small product image in excerpt
+* Added: option to show "Read More" link in excerpt
+* Updated Amazon Product code to better handle foreign characters
+* Added: thumbnail support for iTunes products
+* Changed: Unified Cache directory with sub folders for each type of store
+* Changed: Optimized Cacheing system
+* Changed: Optimized image storing
+* Now Tested with over 300 Themes

 = 5.5.2 =
 * Added: Many CSS tags for Amazon.com section
-* Fixed: In App list mode, icon was appering above description
+* Fixed: In App list mode, icon was appearing above description
-* Fixed: In Music list mode, icon was appering above description
+* Fixed: In Music list mode, icon was appearing above description
 * Fixed: Some amazon.com item's use a description from Editorial Review, which can have odd characters.
 It now tries to translate them.
 * Changed: Some options have been moved to make more sense